-One time I was at the protein bar getting ready pay for the next month.
+One time I was at the protein bar getting ready to pay for the next month.
 I had calculated that I was going to need 12 workouts.
-I was just about to give the cash when the gym owner, who was a stupid looking village king, tried to convince me to pay for 16 workouts instead.
-I think he even asked me about my routine.
-I guess he wanted to school me and explain why I actually need 16 workouts instead of 12.
+I was just about to give the cash when the gym owner, a stupid looking village king, tried to convince me to pay for 16 workouts instead.
+He even asked me about my routine in an attempt to explain why 16 workouts are better than 12.
 I looked at this sucker’s moronic face and the only thing I saw was greed, misplaced yellow teeth and stupidity, of course.
-I thought: ”This sucker is making so much money from all the steroid monkeys here and yet – he can’t fix the toilet.
+I thought, ”This sucker is making so much money from all the steroid monkeys here, and yet he can’t fix the toilet?
 What am I paying for?
 Urine smell?”

-”hahaha.
+”Hahaha.
 This machine will make me a lot of money,” says the greedy gym owner while giving his card to the cashier to pay for the next revolutionary cardio machine that supposedly shows your sperm count while you are burning fat.